Muhammad-Talha4k/hs_code_classification_api_with_fast-flask/README.md

 - `main.py`: FastAPI implementation.
 - `main_flask.py`: Flask implementation.

-### Prerequisites

-- Python 3.7+
-- FastAPI
-- Flask
-- scikit-learn
-- TensorFlow

 ### Workflow of API
 - Client sends a POST request to the /predict endpoint with a JSON body containing descriptions.
 - FastAPI receives the request and passes the descriptions to the predict function.
 - Descriptions are preprocessed using the preprocess function, which:
   1. Converts the text to lowercase.
   2. Removes special characters.
   3. Tokenizes the text.
   4. Removes stop words.
   5. Lemmatizes the tokens.
   6. Joins the tokens back into a cleaned string.
 - Preprocessed descriptions are transformed using the vectorizer.
 - Model makes predictions based on the transformed descriptions and provides probabilities for each class.
 - From the predicted probabilities, the top 3 class indices and their respective probabilities are extracted.